ascane/reinforcement-learning/README.md

 # reinforcement-learning
-The repository contains my solutions to practical sessions (aka TP in French) of Reinforcement Learning.
+The repository contains my solutions including code and report to practical sessions (aka TP in French) of Reinforcement Learning.

 The course material can be found at http://researchers.lille.inria.fr/~lazaric/Webpage/MVA-RL_Course16.html